odrindev/shopier-payment-system/README.md

 # "-.env > line 1 and line 2"
 # For security reasons, the amount of the balance to be loaded is kept on SQL for a short time.
 For the system to work smoothly, you need to add the following code to the table containing user data.
 # "ALTER TABLE `table_name` ADD `postbalance` INT(15) NOT NULL DEFAULT '0';"

+# Shopier settings
+After creating a Shopier account, go to Integrations> Module Management and add your domain name.
+Then go to the Module Settings and set your return URL.
+You should set the link to the return_url_page file.
+Then copy your API information and make changes to the files.